derekmt12/derekndavis.com/posts/calling-angularjs-services-from-react.md

 ---
 title: 'Calling AngularJS Services from React'
+subtitle:
-subtitle: 'How to let AngularJS own the global services in a hybrid AngularJS React app'
+  'How to let AngularJS own the global services in a hybrid AngularJS React app'
 seriesName: 'Migration to React Series'
 seriesSubtitle: 'Convert your AngularJS app to React'
 seriesId: 'migration-to-react'
 sequence: 3
 date: '2020-01-01'
-tags: ['react', 'javascript']

 image: 'antoine-barres-jay5BqVyf5A-unsplash.jpg'
 imageAltText: 'payphone in a red booth'